MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-gtk4/doc/md/Window.md

 set-transient-for
 -----------------

 Dialog windows should be set transient for the main application window they were spawned from.
-This allows window managers to e.g. keep the dialog on top of the main window, or center the dialog over the main window. [ctor `$Gtk`.Dialog.new-with-buttons] and other convenience functions in GTK will sometimes call gtk-window-set-transient-for() on your behalf.
+This allows window managers to e.g. keep the dialog on top of the main window, or center the dialog over the main window. [ctor `$Gtk`.Dialog.new_with_buttons] and other convenience functions in GTK will sometimes call gtk_window_set_transient_for() on your behalf.

 Passing %NULL for `$parent` unsets the current transient window.